DEPARTMENT OF STATE

 4.0 Periodic Review of Application Form

 The Application Form for those seeking licensure under 24 Del.C.
 Ch.
-27 shall be reviewed every five years.
+27 shall be reviewed every 5 years.
 Section 2706 (a)(2).

 5.0 Designation of the National Examination

 For the required National Examination for licensure under 24 Del.C.
 Ch.
-27, the Board adopts the two-part examination developed by the National Council of Examiners for Engineering and Surveying (NCEES), consisting of the Principles and Practice of Surveying Examination and the Fundamentals of Surveying Examination, as amended from time to time (then in effect at time of examination).
+27, the Board adopts the 2-part examination developed by the National Council of Examiners for Engineering and Surveying (NCEES), consisting of the Principles and Practice of Surveying Examination and the Fundamentals of Surveying Examination, as amended from time to time (then in effect at time of examination).
 Section 2706(a)(3).

 6.0 Designation of the Drainage Examination/Delaware Law Examination